GangstaHikka/Domik/docs/Pipeline Nodes/Filter Random Input.md

 ### Examples

-nput is a house that has been completed.
+Input is a house that has been completed.

 ![[default cells.png]]
 ![[Pasted image 20210918153153.png]]

 Now let's filter a house border

 ![[Pasted image 20210918155743.png]]
 ![[Pasted image 20210918160353.png]]
 ![[Pasted image 20210918155914.png]]

 Now we can select a random **Filter By Mask** node output by the **Filter Random Input** node.

 ![[Pasted image 20210922154018.png]]
 ![[Pasted image 20210922154033.png]]

 And this is a result of the filtering with a **Multiple** mode on.
 ![[Pasted image 20210922154150.png]]
 ![[Pasted image 20210922154214.png]]